kaluuma-muhammad/kaluuma-muhammad/README.md

-### Hi there 👋, I'm a self-taught fullstack developer who enjoys writting code and learning new coding skills.
+### Hi there 👋, I'm a self-taught backend and frontend developer who enjoys writting code and learning new coding skills.

 ## Find me on